This post may contain affiliate links. Please read my disclosure and privacy policy.

 finished cake cooling in the 3 cake pans.

-This healthy cake should keep well in an airtight container in the fridge for up to 5 days.
+It should keep well in an airtight container in the fridge for up to 5 days.

 layers stacked and frosting with chocolate frosting.

-Frosting Ideas
+Healthy Frosting Ideas

 • Coconut whipped cream.
 Another easy option, this whipped cream is dairy-free and naturally sweet.
-It’s what I use a first birthday cake, to keep it low in sugar.
+It’s what I use for a first birthday cake, to keep it low in sugar.

 • Cream Cheese Frosting.
-This frosting is actually made with white sweet potatoes, but reminds me of a cream cheese frosting!
+This frosting is actually made with white sweet potatoes, but it reminds me of a cream cheese frosting!

 • Greek yogurt.
 For a low-sugar dessert, this is another option, which you can top with fresh berries.